sendbird-graveyard/sendbird-desk-android-quickstart/README.md

 # sendbird-desk-android-quickstart

 # Description
-This repo was made to share a barebones quickstart implementation of how to use SendBird Desk
+This repo was made to share a barebones quickstart implementation of how to use SendBird Desk.

 It goes through the steps of:
 - Connecting to SendBird